Our son woke up with a sore throat this morning, so I went to work using a few home remedies for colds — here's what I

 - Last fall, our daughter had a little cold and then developed a low grade fever.
 Remembering what the WAPF says about the potency of cod liver oil and butter oil together for healing (read more about CLO benefits here), I gave her a dose of cod liver oil, and then made her the following chocolate milk “concoction” full of healthy dairy fats.
 This went over much better than giving her butter oil when she was younger – she threw it up every time!
-This helped every time — I think it's from all the nutrients in the pastured cream and pastured egg yolks.
+This always helped, probably because of the nutrients in the pastured cream and pastured egg yolks.
 Here's what I make, and the amounts don't have to be exact… mix together the following ingredients very well so there are no egg yolk floaties for the kids to complain about:

 - 1 raw egg yolk (from pasture-fed chickens – don't do this with eggs from the grocery store)

 - Also don't forget the benefits of a good bone broth/stock especially when you're not feeling well!
 You could put it in recipes or get it lukewarm and drink it with a little sea salt and maybe a bit of garlic powder to season it up.
 I add extra grass-fed collagen for even more nutrients.
 My kids love this.
 (Don't have time to make it yourself?
 Here's the only kind of broth that I'll buy to keep on hand for when I'm all out.
 (It's organic, made from pastured animal bones, and shelf-stable too.)

 - If there is any ear pain, I'll start giving them topical drops of Colloidal Silver in their ear as soon as the symptoms start.
 It's a natural antibiotic.
 Read more here about colloidal silver and my top uses for it.
 Or click here to read specifically how we use it for earaches.